 Conclusion: Why Small Steps Will Always Win

-Micro habits may be the scientific term, but small steps is the language that makes change feel human, practical, and possible.
+Micro habits may be the technical term, but small steps is the language that makes change feel human, practical, and possible.
 When you think in terms of small steps, you remove the pressure of perfection and focus instead on what you can do today.

 That’s why I choose this phrase, because it reminds us that progress is not about intensity, it’s about consistency.